GarrettBoggs/track-suggest/README.md

 #### By _**Garrett Boggs**_

  ## Description
  _This is a basic track suggestion site that offers information about which track a student at Epicodus should take.
-Created using HTML, CSS, and Bootstrap framework_
+Created using HTML, CSS, JavaScript, jQuery, and Bootstrap framework_

  ## Setup instruction